apache/nuttx/configs/README.txt

   toolchain under Linux or Cygwin.
 See the https://www.olimex.com/dev/stm32-p207.html for further information.
 Contributed by Martin Lederhilger.

+configs/olimex-stm32-p407
+  This port uses the Olimex STM32-P407 board (STM32F407ZG) and a GNU arm-nuttx-elf toolchain under Linux or Cygwin.
+See the https://www.olimex.com/dev/stm32-p407.html for further information.

 configs/olimexino-stm32
   This port uses the Olimexino STM32 board (STM32F103RBT6) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
 See the http://www.olimex.com for further\